-The following is a summary of the public meetings that discussed the Housing Element Update covering Years 2021-2029.
+The following is a summary of the public meetings that discussed the Housing Element Update for planning period 2021-2029.

 - ➤ January 21, 2021.
 City Council and Planning and Housing Commission Joint Study Session.
 The study session covered an introduction to the Housing Element Update, the RHNA allocation process, various state legislation governing Housing Element law, and the information covered in the Housing Element. - ➤ February 16 & 18, 2021.
 Stakeholder Workshops.
-The City held two stakeholder workshops with special interest groups on the Housing Element Update.
+The city held two stakeholder workshops with special interest groups on the Housing Element Update.
 Special interest groups included organizations and agencies that provide housing or assist special needs groups with housing opportunities (low-income persons, senior citizens, persons with disabilities, persons needing rehabilitation, persons experiencing homelessness, persons of domestic violence, etc.). - ➤ March 17, 2021.
 City Council Public Meeting.
-At the request of the City Council, staff provided an administrative report on the RHNA and the state law regarding the implementation of the RHNA. - ➤ May 27, 2021.
+At the request of the City Council, staff provided an administrative report on the RHNA and the state law regarding the implementation of the RHNA.

+- ➤ May 27, 2021.
 Community Meeting.
-The City held a community meeting on the Housing Element Update.
-The meeting discussed the purpose of the Housing Element, the RHNA allocation, and the housing sites inventory. - ➤ June 21, 2021.
+The city held a community meeting on the Housing Element Update.
+The meeting covered the purpose of the Housing Element, the city's RHNA allocation, and the housing sites inventory. - ▶ June 21, 2021.
 Planning and Housing Commission Meeting.
 An administrative report was provided to the Commission on the release of the Housing Element Update 2021-2029 Draft.
 The draft document was posted on the city's website and was made available to the public for a period of 60 days for review and public comments. - > June 23, 2021.
 City Council Study Session.
-An update on the status of the Housing Element Update and the housing sites inventory was provided to the City Council. - October 11, 2021.
-Planning and Housing Commission Public Hearing.
-Public hearing on the Housing Element Update.
+An update on the status of the Housing Element Update and the housing sites inventory was provided to the City Council.